betterkunge/paleoclimate_HadGEM3_UoB/step9_paleo_setup_on_MONSOON3.md

  it :       3    |ssh|_max:  0.2122247217306716E+01 |U|_max:  0.1918040254011808E+01 S_min:  0.3686296032653921E+00 S_max:  0.4342016674559835E+02
  it :       4    |ssh|_max:                     NaN |U|_max:  0.0000000000000000E+00 S_min:  0.1797693134862316+309 S_max: -0.1797693134862316+309
 ```
+if you wanna check the output.abort_*.nc you may need to rebuild it. by the script `rebuild_nemo`.
+On MONSOON3 it is located at `/data/users/moci.mon/bin/REBUILD_NEMO/nemo_br_r10277_cpe2305_cce15`.
+For convenience, we copy it to the ~/bin/rebuild_nemo_zikun.
+A example for it: `rebuild_nemo_zikun output.abort 108`.

 This error also shows in WORK/coupled/ocean.output, which is the log of NEMO.
 However, in this case this explosion seems to stem from the CFL question in the UM.
 It disappear after we uplift the ATMOS_TIME_STEPS_PER_DAY from 48 to 72.

+**note that** after increase ATMOS_TIME_STEPS_PER_DAY from 72 to 96 this error appear again.
+That may be caused by the influence of the restart file.
+The original ATMOS_TIME_STEPS_PER_DAY of u-do332, from which the restart file of our suite is taken from, is 72.

+#### Explosion of the atmospheric windspeed

 ## From piControl to Eocene on MONSOON3
 We copy the GC5-central piControl suite u-dv344 as a new suite u-dv769.